hashicorp/terraform-provider-google/website/docs/r/bigquery_dataset.html.markdown

   * `allAuthenticatedUsers`: All authenticated BigQuery users.

+* `iam_member` -
+  (Optional)
+  Some other type of member that appears in the IAM Policy but isn't a user, group, domain, or special group.
+For example: `allUsers`

 * `user_by_email` -
   (Optional)
   An email address of a user to grant access to.
 For example: